Time Zones in Cook Islands

 what currency does Cook Islands use?

-The Cook Islands uses the New Zealand dollar (NZD).
-This is the main currency travelers and businesses will encounter when paying for hotels, tours, local services, and many international transactions connected to New Zealand.
+Cook Islands uses the NZD (Dollar).
+This is the currency travelers and businesses should expect when paying for accommodation, tours, transport, and other local services.

 what is the dialing code for Cook Islands?

-The international dialing code for the Cook Islands is +682.
-If you are calling a hotel in Avarua, a government office, or a local tour operator from overseas, you would start the number with +682.
+The international dialing code for Cook Islands is +682.
+If you are calling a hotel, tour operator, government office, or local contact in Avarua from another country, you need to start with +682.

 what is the capital of Cook Islands?